mirumee/satchless/doc/cart/overview.rst

 ................................

 The standard handler (``satchless.cart.add_to_cart_handler``) finds the variant selection form for every product or variant received.
-A signal, ``satchless.product.signals.variant_formclass_for_product`` is used to do that.
 Then this form is merged with another one, containing quantity and cart type, and together they build a complete *add to cart* form.

 Then, the resulting form is added to each product or variant instance, under the ``cart_form`` attribute.